 More

-Kim has taught at the Banff Centre for Arts and Creativity and the Tin House Summer Workshop, among many other programs, and been the Hurst Visiting Professor at Washington University and the Bank Visiting Writer at Franklin & Marshall College.
+Kim has taught at the Banff Centre for Arts and Creativity and the Tin House Summer Workshop, among many other programs.
 They have received residency fellowships from the Ucross Foundation, the Berton House, Wildacres, and the Wallace Stegner House.
+They have been the Hurst Visiting Professor at Washington University and the Bank Visiting Writer at Franklin & Marshall College.

 Kim identifies as agender and pansexual, and uses any/all pronouns (he/she/they).

-Kim was born in Canada, is a US citizen, and is of Chinese descent.
+Kim is a US citizen, was born in Canada, and is of Chinese descent.
+They are not on social media.

 [less]